jdanders/hdl_build/README.md

 # Software Requirements

 This build system depends on Intel Quartus and Mentor Questa for synthesis and simulation.
 Other tools could be added.
-For questa, the following environment variable must be set:

-* `MSIM_PATH`: default `modelsim.ini` is copied from `$(MSIM_PATH)/../modelsim.ini`
+Mentor Questa needs to be in the path, and the default `modelsim.ini` file will be copied from the detected install path.

 Quartus install path must have the string "pro" in it if using Quartus Pro, and must not have "pro" in it if using Quartus Standard.
 The default path name of `intelFPGA_pro` meets this requirement.